TpainMcain/P03-Rolodiet/README.md

 ## Description

-Personal continuatipon of https://github.com/LaurenWollaston/Rolodiet.
+Personal continuation of https://github.com/LaurenWollaston/Rolodiet.
 Good Eats is a comprehensive, full-stack web application built with the MERN (MongoDB, Express.js, React.js, and Node.js) tech stack.
 It provides an intuitive platform for users to discover and save their favorite recipes.

 ### Technology Stack